Table of Contents

 Defining Business Failure

-A “business failure” typically occurs when a company is consistently unprofitable, cannot pay its creditors or suppliers, and ceases to operate.
-Some business closures aren’t thought of as failures.
+A “business failure” typically occurs when a company is consistently unprofitable, runs out of business capital, cannot pay its creditors or suppliers, and ceases to operate.
+But sorting out what percent of businesses truly fail can be tricky, as some closures aren’t thought of as failures.
 At times a business is unable to continue after an unforeseeable event, such as a natural disaster or the loss of its primary customer.
 And a sole proprietorship can shut its doors for any reason the owner chooses.

 Overall Statistics on Business Failure Rates